Fifty Shades of Grey: Plot

 Over the next few days, Ana receives lavish gifts from Christian, including first-class air fare, a car, and a house call by a computer technician, to service her laptop.
 At Christian's insistence, she learns about BDSM and reviews the contract, which they discuss.
-Ana is shocked and unhappy by what she learns about BDSM and by his insistence on keeping the relationship non-romantic.
+Ana is shocked and made unhappy by what she learns about BDSM and by his insistence on keeping the relationship non-romantic.
 Ana leaves.
 She next encounters Christian at her college graduation, where he is the keynote speaker.
 She and Christian meet to negotiate the contract's terms.
-Christian spanks Ana for the first time, and the experience leaves her both enticed and slightly confused.
+Christian spanks Ana for the first time - for rolling her eyes at him during conversation - and the experience leaves her confused.
+He punishment spanks her 18 times, such that she has to take Advil to get through the night until the soreness goes away on the following morning.
 This confusion is exacerbated by Christian's lavish gifts, and the fact that he brings her to meet his family.
 The two continue with the arrangement without Ana having yet signed the contract.
 After landing a job with Seattle Independent Publishing (SIP), Ana further bristles under the NDA's restrictions and her complex relationship with Christian.
-The tension between Ana and Christian comes to a head after Ana, frustrated by Christian's refusal to articulate his emotional problems, asks him to punish her, to demonstrate his inner daemons.
-Christian does, beating her with a belt.
+The tension between Ana and Christian comes to a head after Ana, frustrated by Christian's refusal to articulate his emotional problems, asks him to punish her, in hope that if she accepts punishment Christian will tell her why he will not let her touch him.
+Christian does punish her, beating her with a belt.
+He beats her 6 times and makes her count from one to six, shouting out each number directly after each belt strike.
+The beating is extremely painful, leaving her sore and in tears.
 Realizing they are incompatible, a devastated Ana breaks up with Christian and returns to the apartment she shares with Kate.